andreshungbz/simple-task-manager/README.md

 npm run dev
 ```

-This will start the development server, which keeps track of changes (in prodction you would run `npm start`).
-Take note of the address logged in the console and visit the application in the web browser at using that address and port.
+This will start the development server, which keeps track of changes (in production, you would run `npm start`).
+Take note of the address logged in the console and visit the application in the web browser using that address and port.
 If you prefer, `http://localhost:3000` also works.

 ## Application Tests

-There are some `vitest` tests in the `tests` folder that can be run to conduct certain input validation when operating on a task.
-It uses a number a `fetch` requests and examines the reponse headers to enure they are what expected.
+Some `vitest` tests in the `tests` folder can be run to conduct certain input validation when operating on a task.
+It uses some `fetch` requests and examines the response headers to ensure they are what is expected.
 There are some assumptions to note in the comments.

 To run the tests, **ENSURE** the server is running, open a new terminal, and run the following command: